deBubz/StudyNotes/dsa/notes/w04/lec_notes.md

 - The number and size of the sub-problems must be in the right balance - depends on the the "simple" solution's complexity.
 - able to **recombine** solutions into a solution efficiently

+> divide problems into small enough sub-problems to be easily solved

 `example`

 **Binary search** find an element in a sorted array.